-1. Name of charter school on whose Board of Directors you intend to serve Pinecrest Collegiate Academy 2.
-Full name Shannine Sadesky Home Address Business Name and Address 14301 SW 42nd St Miami, FL 33175 Phone Number E-mail address ssadesky@yahoo.com ✓ □ Resume and professional bio are attached here.
+1. Name of charter school on whose Board of Directors you intend to serve Pinecrest Collegiate Academy

+2. Full name Shannine Sadesky

+Home Address Business Name and Address 14301 SW 42nd St Miami, FL 33175 Phone Number E-mail address ssadesky@yahoo.com school, a non-public school or any not-for-profit corporation.
+If yes, explain.

+Resume and professional bio are attached here.
 Resume and professional bio are attached elsewhere in the application (specify).

-Indicate whether you currently or have previously served on a board of a school district, another charter tool, a non-public school or any not-for-profit corporation.
-If yes, explain.
-V Yes No SLAM Inc no longer on board.
+3. Indicate whether you currently or have previously served on a board of a school district, another charter

+□ No SLAM Inc. - no longer on board.
 I serve on the board of another not-for-profit corporation.
-Mater Academy, Inc <current member=""></current> sch per Indicate whether you currently or have previously served as the leader or on the leadership team of ANY ool, regardless of type (charter/traditional/private, etc.).
-If you served at a charter school, include formance data on form IEPC-MI1.
-If you served in a position of leadership at a non charter school, wide any relevant data related to academic performance of the school(s).
-V Yes No Principal at Somerset Lakes Opening 2016, prior to that Somerset Village and Somerset Miramar 5.
-V Why do you wish to serve on the board of the proposed charterschool?
+Mater Academy, Inc <current member>

+4. Indicate whether you currently or have previously served as the leader or on the leadership team of ANY school, regardless of type (charter/traditional/private, etc.).
+If you served at a charter school, include performance data on form IEPC-MI1.
+If you served in a position of leadership at a non charter school, provide any relevant data related to academic performance of the school(s).

+Yes DNo Principal at Somerset Lakes Opening 2016, prior to that Somerset Village and Somerset Miramar

+5. Why do you wish to serve on the board of the proposed charterschool?

 I am an experienced educator and I believe my expertise will assist in making the new charter schools successful.

-6. V What is your understanding of the appropriate role of a public charter school board member?
-To be actively involved in the operations, finances and oversight of administration of the school. oth Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., ner board service).
-If you have not had previous experience of this nature, explain why you have the pability to be an effective board member.
+6. What is your understanding of the appropriate role of a public charter school board member?

+To be actively involved in the operations, finances and oversight of administration of the school.

+7. Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
+If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.

 I have over 10 years of experience in the charter school movement as both an educator and an administrator.
-I am knowledgable in what is required in order for a school to be a success as 8.
-I Describe the specific knowledge and experience that you would bring to the board.
+I am knowledgable in what is required in order for a school to be a success as

+8. Describe the specific knowledge and experience that you would bring to the board.

 See #'s 7 and 8 above.

-School Mission and Program